 A Look at the Pros and Cons of Online Dating

-The nice thing about online dating is you can start to get to know someone slowly and steadily, and if you decide that you never want to go the extra step towards meeting them in person, that is totally fine.
+While it’s easy to run into scams like Cheating Cougars, the nice thing about online dating is you can start to get to know someone slowly and steadily, and if you decide that you never want to go the extra step towards meeting them in person, that is totally fine.
 In fact, if you realize that someone really isn’t right for you, you don’t even need to worry about wasting your time and energy going on an actual, in-person date with them.
 Instead, you can just cut the ties online and move on with ease.

 Also, with the right tools, you can do research on a person that you’ve met online before you meet them in person, and this could potentially help you avoid a negative experience.
 One of the drawbacks of online dating is you never really know who you’re going to end up interacting with.
 Will you end up talking to someone who will try to scam you out of your money or try to steal your identity?
 Is someone pretending to be someone else just to catfish you?